Sir Alexander Bannerman, 9th Baronet: Personal life

 After her death, he married Lady Katherine Ashburnham (1841–1885), daughter of Bertram Ashburnham, 4th Earl of Ashburnham and Lady Katherine Charlotte Baillie (a sister of George Baillie-Hamilton, 10th Earl of Haddington), on 20 January 1874.

 Sir Alexander died on 21 April 1877 at 46 Grosvenor Place in Belgravia, London.
 As he had no sons, the baronetcy passed to his extended cousin, George Bannerman (1827–1901), who was the grandson of the 6th Baronet's younger brother Thomas and the father of Sir Alexander Bannerman, 11th Baronet.
+The widowed Lady Bannerman retired to Upper Brook Street where she lived until her death in 1885.

 Descendants

 Through his daughter Ethel, he was a grandfather of five, three boys and two girls, including Lady Katherine Ethel Carnegie (b.
 1892), who married Maj.
 Arthur Rivers Bosanquet, eldest son and heir of Richard Arthur Bosanquet; Charles Alexander Carnegie, 11th Earl of Southesk (1893–1992), who married Princess Maud (a granddaughter of King Edward VII); Commander Hon.
 Alexander Bannerman Carnegie (b.
 1894), who his cousin Susan Ottilia de Rodakowski-Rivers and, after her death, Cynthia Averil Gurney; Lady Mary Elizabeth Carnegie (1899–1996), who married Vice-Admiral Conolly Abel Smith; and Major Hon.
 James Duthac Carnegie (1910–1996), who married Claudia Katharine Angela Blackburn, a daughter of Lord of Session Robert Blackburn, Lord Blackburn, and granddaughter of Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne.